Supported Web Browsers for Online Systems Associated with Testing

 Linux

-Table 4 lists the browsers—secure and web—and their associated capability to modify audio settings for Windows.
+Table 4 lists the browsers—secure and web—and their associated capability to modify audio settings for Linux.
 In some cases, the audio files for practice tests will be accessible using a web browser; for Chrome, this must be enabled explicitly.

 iPadOS